ankan123basu/EktaSahyog/README.md

 ## 👥 Made By

 **Team EktaSahyog**

-*Lead Developer*: Ankan
+Team members: Ankan Basu , Sachin Burnwal , Sneha Singh

-*Mission*: To unite India, one pixel at a time.
+*Mission*: " To unite India, one pixel at a time."

 ---